 - Our efforts to "go green" have expanded.
 By eliminating single-serving beverage bottles, we'll greatly reduce our waste.
 We also plan to eliminate the use of disposable cups and ask folks to bring their own cups/mugs/bottles or other beverage vessels.
-More details to come.

 - New competition categories in the PCT Short Film Festival.
 Submit your entry by April 12, so you can see it on the big Tyvek screen at ADZPCTKO!

 - New vendors include Clikstand and High Sierra Attitude.
-In addition, you'll see new equipment and inventions from DIY gearheads and up-and-coming vendors.

 - ADZPCTKO information booth in the vendor display area.
 Buy our cool merch (red T-shirts for 2014, plus a limited supply of collectible T-shirts from earlier years; neck wallets; and insulated travel mugs), find out what you need to know, and volunteer to help!

 - If you're hiking the PCT this year--or you want to know who is--check out the 2014 Pacific Crest Trail Registry, maintained by Yogi's Books.
 Add your own name here.